36th G8 summit: Muskoka infrastructure

-Prime Minister Harper anticipated that "the 2010 G8 Summit will provide short and long-term economic benefits for the region and the province, and would be an exceptional opportunity for Canada to advance its values and interests on the world stage."
+Harper anticipated that "the 2010 G8 Summit will provide short and long-term economic benefits for the region and the province, and would be an exceptional opportunity for Canada to advance its values and interests on the world stage."
 The real estate industry expected to benefit—for example, cottage owners in the area looked to capitalize by renting their properties to dignitaries.
 The local Huntsville-Lake of Bays Chamber of Commerce, believed the summit will produce economic spin-off and long-term benefits; but some residents were skeptical.

 Infrastructure Consortium for Africa

 The Infrastructure Consortium for Africa (ICA) was established at the 31st G8 summit at Gleneagles (Scotland) in 2005.
 Since that time, the ICA's annual meeting is traditionally hosted by the country holding the Presidency of the G8—in 2010 in Canada.